Misfits-Rebels-Outcasts/Nodef/documentation/NodePipeline.md

   * [Viewer Cycling](ViewerCycling.md)
   * [Directed Acyclic Graph (DAG) Generation/Import](DirectedAcyclicGraphGeneration.md)

-Here, we will address how to join nodes by Auto Chaining and Reverse Compositing, ponder further on linking node properties, and also about setting the Viewer to a selected intermediate nodes in the pipeline.
+In the above, we will address how to join nodes by Auto Chaining and Reverse Compositing, ponder further on linking node properties, and also about setting the Viewer to a selected intermediate nodes in the pipeline.